 A petition is a written request for special consideration, because of illness or other circumstances, related to noncompliance with course requirements or impact on academic performance.
-Petitions are submitted to the Faculty Registrar, in the requisite form, and are considered in confidence by, or on behalf of, the Committee on Academic Standing.
-Petitions are presented to the Board of Examiners only in the event that a student's satisfactory performance in the program is in jeopardy.
+Petitions are submitted to the Registrar and are considered in confidence by, or on behalf of, the Committee on Academic Standing.
+A decision on the validity of the reason(s) will be determined in the first instance by the Registrar and if need be with the Director, Doctor of Pharmacy Program.
+Situations that are more complex may be referred to the Committee on Academic Standing as required.

-If a petition is submitted by the appropriate deadline, with a clear explanation of the circumstances, and any required documentation is provided, the request will be given prompt consideration.
+If a petition is submitted by the stipulated deadline, with a clear explanation of the circumstances, and any required documentation is provided, the request will be given prompt consideration.
 Petition decisions are based on the validity of the request.
 Approval is not automatic and should not be taken for granted.
 If students fail to observe deadlines or to organize their academic priorities, or if they have been negligent about their responsibilities, then special consideration will not be warranted.
 The petition process is not a means to salvage courses and/or the academic record.

-A petition should be submitted only when there are circumstances which are not only beyond the student's control, but which also could not reasonably have been anticipated or overcome, and which have affected the student's studies or impacted academic performance.
+A petition should be submitted only when there are circumstances that are beyond the student's control and could not reasonably have been anticipated or overcome, and which have affected the student's studies or impacted academic performance.

 Relevant and appropriate documentation must be provided at the time the petition is submitted.
-In the absence of this documentation, the petition is not valid and a grade of '0' will be assigned for the missed evaluation.
+Scanned copies of documents are accepted; however, original copies must be submitted upon request.
+In the absence of this documentation, the petition is not valid and a grade of zero will be assigned for the missed evaluation.

 In the case of illness, a University of Toronto Verification of Student Illness or Injury form must be provided.
 Note that the physician's report must establish that the student was examined and diagnosed at the time of the illness, not after the fact.
 A statement that merely confirms a report of illness made by the student for documentation by the physician will not be sufficient; rather, the medical report must show: